I am a Research Fellow in the Max Planck Institute for Social Anthropology.

-I am also an avid teacher, poet, and learning journalist.
-I am deeply committed to employing creative forms of anthropological engagement to address social issues.
-Among my many initiatives, I co-founded and serve as editor of Tying Knots (结绳志), the most influential public anthropology platform in China.
+I am also an avid teacher, writer, and ethnographic journalist.
+I am deeply committed to facilitating creative forms of anthropological public engagement.
+Among others, I co-founded and serve as editor of Tying Knots (结绳志), the most influential public anthropology platform in China.

 Research